willogy-team/insights--tensorflow/part4/README.md

 ## Improvement 3: decrease the network complexity 1, learning rate=1e-4, batch size=8

 We decrease the network complexity by removing one convolutional layer from each block.
 To accomplish this, we just need to change the value of ```conv_layers``` in each block.
 Change ```conv_layers``` of block 1 and block 2 from 2 to 1.
 Change ```conv_layers``` of block 3, block 4, and block 5 from 3 to 2.
-The ```input_shape``` of the flatten layer is also changed according to the block 5.
+The ```input_shape``` of the flatten layer is also changed according to block 5.
 The number of units in each of the 3 dense layers is also decreased from 4096 to 496.

 More than that, The ```filters``` in each block is also decreased by half.